ReZeroE/AnilistPython/README.md

 ## Credits
 Lead Developer: Kevin L. (ReZeroE)

-Special thanks to AniList's ApiV2 GraphQL Dev team for making this possible.
+Special thanks to the AniList's ApiV2 GraphQL Dev team for making this possible.